Daniel-KM/Omeka-S-module-Like/README.md

 See general end user documentation for [installing a module].

-The module requires the module [Common], version 3.4.74 or later.
+The module requires the modules [Common], version 3.4.74 or later, and [Guest], version 3.4.11 or later.

 * From the zip

 Download the last release [🖒.zip] from the list of releases, and uncompress it in the `modules` directory.

-- From the source and for development
+* From the source and for development

 If the module was installed from the source, rename the name of the folder of the module to `🖒`, go to the root of the module, and run: